104cubes/Way-Signage/README.md

 Installation:
 Create your database.
-Import sql file to create all tables
+Import sql file to create all tables.
-Upload "repository" folder content to your server Begin!
+Upload "repository" folder content to your server.
+Begin!